 Figure 4.
-Analysis of Clenbuterol in Urine.
+Analysis of clenbuterol in urine.
 This assay suffers from matrix interferences in all three MRM channels (top).
-Using SelexION Technology with isopropanol as a chemical modifier resulted in the reduction or elimination of interferences in all three MRM channels (bottom).
+Using the SelexION device with isopropanol as a chemical modifier resulted in the reduction or elimination of interferences in all three MRM channels (bottom).

 Table 1.
-Clenbuterol QC Results.
+Clenbuterol QC results.
 Inter-day and intra-day precision and accuracy over four days for clenbuterol in urine.
-SelexION Technology demonstrated excellent stability for satisfying bioanalytical acceptance criteria.
+The SelexION device demonstrated excellent stability for satisfying bioanalytical acceptance criteria.